CarloNicolini/networkqit/doc/tutorial.rst

 Stochastic optimization of spectral entropy
 -------------------------------------------

 Most of the models do not allow an analytical treatment of their spectral likelihood.
+We may also want to see the effects of sparse structure on the eigenvalue spectrum of model laplacian, instead of working in the dense networks limit, as in the previous example.
 This involves knowing exact analytical formulations of the laplacian eigenvalues spectral density and this is still an unsolved problem for most of the useful network models.
 To perform spectral likelihood optimization we can do stochastic optimization and find the parameters of the empirical graph such that the expected relative entropy averaged over the model ensemble is minimized.
 Doing this in **networkqit** is simple, as the library relies on the `autograd` package for the automatic calculation of complicated gradients of stochastic functions.